ricardoom/dominotrono/content/custom/canoo.md

       class="hero-grid__imageBlock"
       >}}
     {{< copy_wrapper class="hero-grid__copyBlock" >}}
-     I created this web page to highlight my expertise and demonstrate my qualifications for the Senior UI UX Designer at Cedars-Sinai Hospital.
-The following examples highlight a cross-section of my web and app design experience.
+     I created this web page to highlight my expertise and demonstrate my qualifications for the Senior UI UX Designer at Canoo.
+The following examples highlight my experience in Interface and UX design.
 My work at Pearson demonstrates my ability to work within a large organization as an individual contributor to a dedicated product team.
 For the Native Bound Unbound project, I excelled by guiding the director through design and engineering decisions as well as completing the initial design system.
-During my tenure at the New York Public Library, I served as the senior staff designer and oversaw all visual and user experience design efforts.
+During my tenure at the New York Public Library, I served as the senior staff designer and oversaw a variety of administrative and end-user interface design efforts.
     {{< /copy_wrapper>}}
 {{< /section_wrapper>}}
 {{< section_wrapper class="details-grid" >}}